ilrWebServices/ilr-website/docs/installation.md

 ini_set('display_startup_errors', TRUE);
 ```

-  4. Assuming you can SSH into the Acquia server, install the production database from the docroot folder with `drush sql-sync @ilr.live @ilr.ilr.local --sanitize -y`.
+  4. Assuming you can SSH into the production server and have the [platform cli](https://github.com/platformsh/platformsh-cli) installed, set up the project with `platform project:set-remote dd2imk5jkez6q`.
-  5. Once you have the database, enable the ilr development module with `drush en ilr_dev -y`.
+  5. Set up aliases with `platform drush-aliases`.
+  6. Confirm the drush connection works with `$ drush @ilr-d7.master status`
+  7. `$ cd docroot && ../bin/sync-prod`
-  6. Confirm that the site loads at [http://ilr-website.test](http://ilr-website.test).
+  8. Confirm that the site loads at your local dev url,  @see [installation docs](https://gist.github.com/jeffam/cc8db1a9072a56808363447e6b829c53).
-  7. If you'll be compiling the stylesheet, follow the "Simplifying CSS compilation" in the [theming readme](/docs/theming.md).
+  9. If you'll be compiling the stylesheet, follow the "Simplifying CSS compilation" in the [theming readme](/docs/theming.md).